 Minimum Initial Investment and Amount held at any time Management Fee

-Class A4, A7 , A9, A11 and Equivalent
+Class A4, A7, A9, A11 and Equivalent

-4 4 \$10 million or equivalent 0.300%
+A4 \$10 million or equivalent 0.300%

-A 7 \$100 million or equivalent 0.250%
+A7 \$100 million or equivalent 0.250%

-4 9 \$250 million or equivalent 0.220%
+A9 \$250 million or equivalent 0.220%

 A11 \$500 million or equivalent 0.200%

-Class C and Equivalent
+Class C and E Equivalent

-3 None Charged outside the Company
+с None Charged outside the Company

-Class B and I Equivalent
+Class B and E Equivalent

-3 None 1.00%
+В None 1.00%

-Class N and Equivalent
+Class N and E Equivalent

 N None 1.50%

-Class Z and I Equivalent
+Class Z and E Equivalent

 z None 0.50%

-Class P and I Equivalent
+Class P and E Equivalent

-• \$100 million or equivalent 0.40%
+Р \$100 million or equivalent 0.40%

 Class ZL and Equivalent

-Z L \$500 million or equivalent 0.35%
+ZL \$500 million or equivalent 0.35%

-Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
+2 Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
 Please see the relevant KID/KIID and the Company's annual report for details.
-Effective rate varies with the total assets of the Fund up to the indicated maximum.
-Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+3 Effective rate varies with the total assets of the Fund up to the indicated maximum.
+4 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+5 Please refer to the section Charges, Expenses and Fees for the detail of what is included in the Annual Administration Charge.